-All coaches have their own tools and tactics they use to empower their teams.
-Though no two coaches approach their jobs exactly the same way, there are common traits that top coaches share across sports, age groups and skill levels.
+All coaches have their own tools and tactics to empower their teams.
+Though coaches approach their jobs in many different ways, there are five common traits top coaches share across sports, age groups and skill levels.

 They're skilled communicators.

 It takes vision to lead a team, but it also takes communication to express that vision to athletes, parents and coaching staffs.
 Top coaches communicate with intention.
 They know exactly what they want to say, and even more importantly, they know their audience.

 Every team and athlete is different.
 While some more outgoing players may respond well to the spotlight, more introverted athletes might benefit from one-on-one conversations.
 The ability to effectively connect with their players is a telltale sign of an effective coach.

 This is an important skill in for any athlete in any sport.
 That's why teams run drills, shoot free throws, take batting practice, etc. But consistency is even more important when it comes to coaching.

 Though effective coaches may have different expectations for different skill levels, they set universal standards for things like effort, attitude and attendance at the beginning of the season, and maintain them throughout the year.
 Coaching is a challenge, but it becomes a little easier when your team walks into every game or practice with an idea of your expectations.

 Consistently enforcing the rules, rewarding good behavior and even establishing a standard practice format can boost team morale and performance.
 Just like Mark Zuckerberg saves time by wearing the same outfit everyday, consistent coaching could also free up time to work with your team on skills you may not otherwise get to.

 Though organization comes more naturally to some, highly effective coaches have managed to find systems that work for them.
 Many top coaches use software platforms to help them organize stats, schedules, videos and more, all in one place.